cameronvoell/fcrn/README.md

 # fcrn

-FCRN - or Farcaster React Native takes inspiration from [Opencast for web](https://github.com/stephancill/opencast), and aims to provide a reference implementation for developers to create mobile apps for farcaster without starting from scratch.
+Farcaster React Native (or `fcrn`) takes inspiration from [Opencast for web](https://github.com/stephancill/opencast), and aims to provide a reference implementation for developers to create mobile apps for farcaster without starting from scratch.

 Support development by voting for this project via Prop House PurpleDao retroactive funding: https://prop.house/proposal/8614